|Follow the LABL on Facebook|

 LABL … Adult Organized Baseball, since 1989.

-What is the LABL?
-The LABL, Inc. (Los Angeles Baseball League) is an organization dedicated to playing the game of baseball on the best fields and with the best umpires available to us.
+What is the Los Angeles Baseball League?
+The Los Angeles Baseball League (LABL) is an organization dedicated to playing the game of baseball on the best fields and with the best umpires available to us.
 We also believe in "giving something back" through structured contributions to the baseball programs on whose fields we are allowed to play.
 Our League is governed by the team managers (League Board) and is operated by the League President.
 We also have a Rules/Disciplinary Committee that handles rules, disciplinary issues, and other issues on an as needed basis.

 Why choose the LABL?
 The LABL is a highly organized league that plays a 20/21-game summer schedule (March - September), and an 8 game winter schedule (October - January) on the best high school and college fields available within our budget.
 Most, if not all fields have mounds, infield grass and fences; and all games have 2 umpires.
 We have separate Saturday and Sunday leagues with divisions available for all ages and abilities.
 And, summer championship games are played at the best fields available; most with scoreboards and announcers.